 The retailers that filed for bankruptcy so far in 2019 — and those on experts’ watch lists — have spanned the spectrum.

 And with an ever-growing list of stores in the red, the outlook for the real estate they occupy continues to be grim.
 While some retailers, like young-adult fashion chain Forever 21, plan to use bankruptcy filings to right-size real estate portfolios, others, like Payless, have opted to close hundreds of stores.

-So far this year, U.S. retailers have announced plans to shutter almost 8,600 stores, a figure far surpassing the number from last year — which saw the bankruptcy of big-box retailer Sears.
+As of the beginning of last month, U.S. retailers had announced plans to shutter almost 8,600 stores, a figure far surpassing the number from last year — which saw the bankruptcy of big-box retailer Sears.
 And store closures are on pace to hit nearly 12,000 by the end of the year, according to data firm Coresight Research, a retail consultant.

 “There are a lot of stores that are too big out there, there are a lot of stores that become redundant,” said Gilbert Harrison, founder of retail financial advisory firm Harrison Group.
 “We’ve been overstored for a long time.”

 For those in the industry, it’s a tired story.
-“I don’t think anyone’s devastated or surprised,” said Carl Mattone, president and CEO of Queens-based CFM Development.
+“I don’t think anyone’s devastated or surprised,” said Carl Mattone, president and CEO of Queens-based CFM Development, who has built about 1 million square feet, mostly in New York.
 “It’s just the world that we live in.”

-Malls, including those throughout the tri-state, are obviously feeling the pinch, as TRD and others have long been reporting.
+Outside the city, malls are feeling the pinch, as The Real Deal and others have long been reporting.
 Some experts predict that the number of U.S. malls, which now stands at roughly 1,200, could end up at just a few hundred once the dust settles.

 That also means that major mall landlords will continue to take hits — even as sophisticated owners have taken proactive measures to buffer against major tenants collapsing.